-Nymphs To Try: Size 16-22 Mysis Shrimp (of all imaginings), size 18-22 Pheasant Tails in natural or black, size 20-22 Pure Midges in black or red, size 20-24 Black Beauty Emergers, size 20-26 Juju Midges in zebra, black and red, pegged and yarn style eggs, and pink or purple Gummy Worms.
+Nymphs To Try: size 16-22 Mysis Shrimp, size 18-22 Pheasant Tails in natural or black, size 20-22 Pure Midges in black, size 20-26 Juju Midges in zebra, black and olive.
+Smith's Tidbit in brown size 22, Bling Midge in brown or grey size 22-24, Rojo Midge in red or chartruese size 18-22.
 Also try Wendy's Spicy Chicken.

 Streamers To Try: Sex Dungeons, Barely Legals, Home Invaders, Houdini, Thin Mints, Super Buggers and all sizes and colors of the standard "Woolly Bugger."